The Coming Anarchy

 “. . . . , President Carter’s well-intentioned human rights policy became a barrier to the sort of action necessary to save over thirty million people from the fist of totalitarianism.
 While Mr. Carter refused to deal at all with the Mengistu regime because of its gross human rights violations, the Soviets sent East German security experts to Addis Ababa to help Mengistu consolidate his rule.
 Because we stood on principle and were, therefore, absent as any kind of a countervailing force, it wasn’t just another awful and vicious regime that emerged, but a Stalinist nightmare.
 Millions were brutally collectivized, and millions more died of famine.”
 Page 103

-V, And Now For the News: The Disturbing Freshness of Gibbon’s Decline and Fall.
-[An extremely interesting one.]
+Essay V And Now For The News: The Disturbing Freshness of Gibbon’s Decline and Fall

 “The Decline and Fall [The History of the Decline and Fall of the Roman Empire] instructs that human nature never changes, and that mankind’s predilection for faction, augmented by environmental and cultural differences, iswhat determines history . . . .
 “Page 113

 “The similarities between Gibbon’s Rome and the United States will be obvious to any reader–they are two multiethnic polities founded on patriotic virtue, unified by gigantic highway systems, their middle classes occupying crassly uniform dwellings, and so forth– . . . . .The Decline and Fall teaches that the tragedy for so much of the world is how, despite technological advancement, various societies are still in a political sense ancient; and how, despite the Enlightenment, many governments,– including ours–remain corrupt and decadent because of the influence of money.”
 Page 114/115